mramshaw/aws-lambda-sample/README.md

 There are two blocks in this file, one is the gateway deployment and the other is the permission for the API Gateway to invoke the given Lambda alias.

-The first block is used to expose the Lambdas alias through a specified request URL path.
+The first block is used to expose the Lambda's alias through a specified request URL path.

 The second is to allow the Lambda function to be invoked through calls to the API Gateway.